scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 A2: “Good question, we are working on this now -- stay tuned 🙂.
 I think it would help, in particular Longformer would allow us to easily use the text of the paper references, which I expect will be very valuable for our tasks.”

+**Comments from audience about Q1**

+Lingfei: "My quick guess on Sidhu’s question: Unlike other domains, science is all about using the same terminology to talk about new ideas.
+Citation is expert-label data on the hidden association between ideas, which may or may not be easily recognized by machines."

+**More comments from audience**

+Samuel: "by Stigler's Law: typically everyone cites the *second* paper ;)"

+Anita: "Acronym identification will be a core requirement for future summarization tools"

+Marti: "I like the simplicity of the SPECTER approach; really neat!"

 # Hoifung Poon

 ### Zoom chat

+Q1: "KBs can also contradict one another (esp since some are more up to date).
+What's the effect of this when using them for distant supervision?
+Do you prioritize relationships that are more trustworthy?"

+A1 (in-chat): "Excellent question!
+That's partially the motivation for deep probabilistic logic.
+We want to be able to express and reason such prior belief about the quality of prior knowledge.
+It's straightforward to do.
+We are also extending DPL with the capability to propose new self-supervision, which can be directly added to the model or vetted by experts (as in feature-based active learning).
+The initial results are very promising."

+**More comments from audience**

+Lucy: "exchange coffee for knowledge :D"

 ### Rocket chat